yunsemr/Sentiment-Analysis-For-IMDB-Reviews/README.md

 # Sentiment-Analysis-For-IMDB-Reviews

 Main goal of this project is to make sentiment analysis to IMDB reviews dataset.
 BERT model is used for the task.
 Codes are written with PyTorch framework.
+The notebook with the best resulted experiment is shared in the repository.

 ## Data